SumoLogic/sumologic-documentation/docs/dashboards-new/set-custom-time-ranges.md

 The following guidelines apply to customized time ranges for panels and a Dashboard (New) as a whole:

 * **A customized time range for a panel** persists until you once again change the setting.
-* **A customized time range for a dashboard** is only applied to panels that do not have customized time ranges.
+* **A customized time range for a dashboard** is only applied to panels that don't have customized time ranges.
 Panels with customized time ranges will maintain their customized setting.

 ## Specify the time range for a panel